arduino/arduino-create-agent/README.md

 Be sure to use `go vet` and `go fmt` on every file before each commit: it ensures your code is properly formatted.

-Also, for your contribution to be accepted, everyone of your commits must be "Signed-off".
-This is done by commiting using this command: `git commit --signoff`
+Also, for your contribution to be accepted, every one of your commits must be "Signed-off".
+This is done by committing using this command: `git commit --signoff`

 By signing off your commits, you agree to the following agreement, also known as [Developer Certificate of Origin](http://developercertificate.org/): it assures everyone that the code you're submitting is yours or that you have rights to submit it.